 The following chart illustrates the general application of the SNWA Water Revenues, including the relative lien priority of the SNWA Superior Obligations, the MBRA Senior Lien Obligations (if any are incurred in the future), the MBRA Parity Obligations and the SNWA Parity Obligations.
-Also see Appendix C - Summary of Certain Provisions of the Bond Resolution-Flow of Funds.
-In addition, the SNWA has issued Subordinate Lien Revenue Bonds (Clean Renewable Energy), Series 2008 ("SNWA CREBS"), which have a lien on the SNWA Water Revenues subordinate to the MBRA and the SNWA Obligations.
+Also see Appendix C - SUMMARY OF CERTAIN PROVISIONS OF THE BOND RESOLUTION - Flow of Funds.
+In addition, the SNWA has issued the Subordinate Lien Revenue Bonds (Clean Renewable Energy), Series 2008 (the "SNWA CREBS"), which have a lien on the SNWA Water Revenues subordinate to the MBRA and the SNWA Parity Obligations.

-Under the Operations Agreement, delinquencies by a Purveyor Member in payments due thereunder may be apportioned by the SNWA to the other Purveyor Members up to 100% (i.e. two times) the amount that each non-delinquent Purveyor Member would otherwise be required to pay absent such delinquency.
+Under the Operations Agreement, delinquencies by a Purveyor Member in payments due thereunder may be apportioned by the SNWA to the other Purveyor Members proportionate to the liability of such Purveyor Members under the Operations Agreement in the preceding month.
+In no event, however, shall the delinquency apportioned to a Purveyor Member for any period of delinquency be greater than 100% of the amount of such charge such Purveyor Member is otherwise required to pay with respect to such period.
 See the caption "SOUTHERN NEVADA WATER AUTHORITY - The Operations Agreement - Optional Step-Up Charges."

 SNWA Water Revenues.
 The following table sets forth a history of the SNWA Water Revenues.
 As previously described, the SNWA Water Revenues do not include all revenues of the SNWA, but rather, include only moneys derived by the SNWA from the operation of the SNWS, including all revenues, charges or fees for commodities and services rendered by the SNWS, which include, but are not limited to, connection fees, tap fees, flat fees, meter charges and all other charges made for services, water or other commodities furnished by the SNWS and all other amounts received directly or indirectly, under the Cooperative Agreement.
-Other nonoperating revenues (which include sales tax revenue and the other funding sources described in "SOUTHERN NEVADA WATER SYSTEM - Capital Improvement Funding Plan") are not included in SNWA Water Revenues.
-Certain of those revenues are included in unrestricted fund balance set forth below and while such fund balances are not pledged under the MBRA, such fund balances are available to pay debt service.
+Other non-operating revenues (which include sales tax revenue and the other funding sources described in "SOUTHERN NEVADA WATER SYSTEM - Capital Improvement Funding Plan") are not included in SNWA Water Revenues.
+Certain of those revenues are included in the unrestricted fund balances set forth below and while such fund balances are not pledged under the MBRA, such fund balances are available to pay debt service.
 There is no assurance that SNWA Water Revenues or any other SNWA revenues will be generated at the levels indicated in this table in the future.
-For information about the total available revenues of the SNWA (including operating revenue and nonoperating revenue), see Appendix A attached hereto.
+For information about the total available revenues of the SNWA (including operating revenue and non-operating revenue), see Appendix A attached hereto.

-HISTORY OF SNWA WATER REVENUES For Fiscal Years Ended June 30, 2013 to 2017
+HISTORY OF SNWA WATER REVENUES For Fiscal Years Ended June 30, 2014 to 2018